kootenpv/emp/README.md

 Your setup is complete.

 Most likely there are issues.
 Have a look at [ubuntu_install.md](https://github.com/kootenpv/emp/blob/master/ubuntu_install.MD) to see if there are hints there.
-I get it working there from a clean VM image, or post an issue.
+Please post an issue if it anything isn't working for you.

 ### Keyboard

 At any moment, press <kbd>C-h m</kbd> to view all current keybindings.

+Personal advice:

+If using a laptop:

+- bind <capslock> to control instead, much better

+PC:

+- Use both controls and alt's

+Don't use C-f C-p etc, use arrows instead to prevent emacs pinky

 #### Global